CFC-Servers/cfc_glua_style_guidelines/README.md

 - constants should be SCREAMING_SNAKE
 - global variables should be written in PascalCase
 - methods for objects should be in PascalCase e.g. the Player and Entity classes
+- where possible table keys should only contain a-z A-Z 0-9 and \_.  they should not start with 0-9.
+- only use `_` as a variable to "throwaway" values that will not be used

 ## general
 - when picking between `"`  and `'` you must be consistent across the entire project